Packing the Perfect Picnic

 A picnic on a sunny afternoon is one of the joys of summer.
 It's also an opportunity for binge eating of unhealthy food.
 Here's how to plan a picnic that's both good tasting and good for you.

 Potato and pasta salads are delicious; you just have to be creative when making them.
-Use fat free mayonnaise and fat free sour cream to reduce calories.
-Enhance the flavor with mustards, relish, spices and chopped veggies.
+Use fat-free mayonnaise and fat-free sour cream to reduce calories.
+Enhance the flavor with mustard, relish, spices and chopped veggies.
 If you're trying to avoid standing over a hot grill, add chunks of chicken, turkey, tuna or other seafoods to make it a complete meal.

 For the main course, burgers are the perennial favorites.
 Ground beef can be good for you, just look for versions that are 94% lean or leaner.
 You can also experiment with low-fat ground turkey, chicken, buffalo, ostrich meat or veggie burgers.
 Put them on a whole-wheat bun and top them with lettuce, tomatoes, onion, mustard and ketchup.